A-Star100/A-Star100.github.io/README.md

 `python -m simple-http-server`

-if you have Python 2 or below installed (any version of Python is much easier).
+if you have Python 2 or below installed.

+For Node.js, type in:

+`npx http-server`

+and you should be ready to go.

 You should be able to visit [localhost:8000](http://localhost:8000/) (or a custom port number if you decided to do so) and view the site offline on your device, or other devices connected to the same network.

 ## How to set up Microsoft Clarity